cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 ### The `Exception` Class

-Exceptions in Python are objects, and all of the built-in, non-system-exiting exceptions inherit directly from the [`Exception`](https://docs.python.org/3/library/exceptions.html#Exception) class.
+Exceptions in Python are objects, and all the built-in, non-system-exiting exceptions inherit directly from the [`Exception`](https://docs.python.org/3/library/exceptions.html#Exception) class.
 All [user-defined exceptions](#user-defined-exceptions) should also inherit from this class.
 The base class for all-built-in exceptions is [`BaseException`](https://docs.python.org/3/library/exceptions.html#BaseException), which user-defined exceptions typically should not inherit from.
 The built-in exceptions are listed [here](https://docs.python.org/3/library/exceptions.html#built-in-exceptions), and the exception hierarchy [here](https://docs.python.org/3/library/exceptions.html#exception-hierarchy).

 ### Raising Exceptions